MateusMoraes05/MateusMoraes05/README.md

 * 🌍  I'm based in São Paulo
 * ✉️  You can contact me at [oliveiramoraes05@gmail.com](mailto:oliveiramoraes05@gmail.com)
-* 🧠  I'm learning React Native and Node.js
+* 🧠  I'm focusing on React Native and Node.js
 * ⚡  Please, keep this in secret, but I'm the Spider-Man 🤫

 ### Skills